-RICHARD B. WEST has served as Chief Financial Officer of PCA since March 1999, as Secretary since April 1999 and also as Vice President since July 1999.
+RICHARD B. WEST has served as Chief Financial Officer of PCA since March 1999 and as Secretary since April 1999.
 From March 1999 to June 1999, Mr. West also served as Treasurer of PCA.
-Mr. West served as Vice President of Finance-- Paperboard Packaging of TPI from 1995 to April 1999.
+Mr. West served as Vice President of Finance of TPI's containerboard group from 1995 to April 1999.
 Prior to joining Tenneco, Mr. West spent 20 years with International Paper Company where he served as an Internal Auditor, Internal Audit Manager and Manufacturing Controller for the Printing Papers Group and Director/Business Process Redesign.